The HistoryAccess.com Interviews:

 I was six years old during the Blitz.
 I became ill.
 Something the matter with my legs.
 It was probably nerves, to do with bombing; I saw dead bodies and all that.
 My parents, both being very musical, sent me to a dancing school with my sister Yvonne to strengthen my legs.
 A very cheap dancing school.
 Maybe 50 cents a lesson.
 My sister was a very good dancer.
 I wasn’t, but I knew immediately that I wanted to be an actress.
 So, they scraped and scraped, and I went to a theater school.
 In London.
 We moved a lot but we always lived in London.

-I didn’t have a very good education but I’m self-educated.
+I didn’t have a good education but I’m self-educated.
 My parents always encouraged me to read.
 I was very lucky that I had working class parents like that – they were interested in the arts, and encouraging about education, and they were thrilled for me to be an actress.
 There was no holding back about that.

 I just sort of gradually got work.
 I would do a bit of television.
 I would dance in movies to make enough money to go into a provincial repertory company.
 Occasionally wonderful things would happen.
 I was in “Much Ado About Nothing” with John Gielgud when I was 22, so that was a little step forward.
 And then you’d slide back.
 And then “Upstairs, Downstairs” was a huge step forward.
-Writing my first novel was also a step forward.
-In between all the steps forward there are slides back.
-I guess that’s the story of my life!

 A. Yes, I think so.